 If, during practice or the race, a Technical Steward finds that a machine is defective and might constitute a danger to other riders, he must immediately notify the Clerk of the Course or his deputy.
-It is their duty to exclude such a machine from either the practice or from the race itself.
+It is their duty to exclude such a machine either from the practice or from the race itself.

-01.79 SOUND CONTROL (not applicable to Trial machines)
+01.79 SOUND CONTROL